frostblooded/GitHubWordCounting/README.md

 What everyone has done:

-Kriji98: Worked on the SVG and was the mascot(obviously)
+**Kriji98**: Worked on the SVG and was the mascot(obviously)

-IgnatGeorgiev: Helped with testing, solved big problem with the regex...
+**IgnatGeorgiev**: Helped with testing, solved big problem with the regex...

-Streetfighter4: Main QA, but also acquired the repositories and counted the words in them
+**Streetfighter4**: Main QA, but also acquired the repositories and counted the words in them

-HristiyanZahariev: Made most of the regexes and worked on them overall
+**HristiyanZahariev**: Made most of the regexes and worked on them overall

-frostblooded: Helped the others and did some work on everything
+**frostblooded**: Helped the others and did some work on everything

 Of course everyone helped each other and worked on a bit of everything